-- Learn how Jesus navigated systemic injustice, political unrest, and interpersonal conflict, in order to discern how we might respond to similar situations in 2021. - Learn communication tools for seeking justice in the issue about which you are most passionate. - Learn to navigate disagreement in a healthier way whether in personal relationships or when working for systemic change. - Guide divided congregations, organizations, and communities in moving from 'us and them' to a greater sense of shared vision.
+- Learn how Jesus navigated systemic injustice, political unrest, and interpersonal conflict, in order to discern how we might respond to similar situations at this time in history. - Learn communication tools for seeking justice in the issue about which you are most passionate. - Learn to navigate disagreement in a healthier way whether in personal relationships or when working for systemic change. - Guide divided congregations, organizations, and communities in moving from 'us and them' to a greater sense of shared vision.